 Facilitating Support From Family and Friends

 People benefit from social support of their losses.
 Some grievers may be hesitant to seek the support they need.
-Others may need to tell the story of their loss over and over again as they come to terms with it.
+Others may need to repeatedly tell the story of their loss as they come to terms with it.
 This need to retell may clash with the needs of people in their support system whose patience, time, and energy can become taxed.
-In the first situation, encourage grievers to contact family, and in the second situation help them to identify individuals in their social circle who are particularly good listeners with time available or to locate a grief support group.
+In the first situation, encourage grievers to contact family, and in the second situation help them to identify individuals in their social circle who are particularly good listeners with time available or to locate a grief support group or an individual grief counselor.

 Grief Support Groups